 Get to know both your teen’s friends and their parents.
-Share your stand on underage drinking with other parents and find out their views.
+Share your stand on underage drinking and drug use with other parents and find out their views.
 This can provide you with additional support.

-Sometimes teens drink because they are bored.
+Sometimes teens drink or use drugs because they are bored.
 Encourage your child to participate in activities/sports or volunteer-work.
 Suggest that your teen invite friends to hang out at your home.

 DEVELOP A PEER PRESSURE PLAN